suhithr/ImageResizer/readme.md

 ####Routes:
 * `/` is the route where the resized images are displayed in order of Heading and Priority

 * `/add` is the route where images can be uploaded to be resized

+Resized images are stored in the /static/img folder

+Uses Jquery.